sagemath/trac_to_gh/Issue 3689.md

 # Issue 3689: trivial problems in the examples spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3689

 Original creator: tabbott